 We recommend that you print these pages on cardstock and laminate them so you can use them again and again.
-Simply write the letter names of the notes in the open circles.
+Using an erasable whiteboard marker, simply write the letter names of the notes in the open circles.
+Erase them with a whiteboard eraser or cloth after you finish!

-Ideas for using the Note Finders activity pages:
+Ideas for using the Music Note Finders activity pages:

 - Time yourself!
 Use a stopwatch and see how fast you can fill out a page.
 Keep track of your best times for each page and see if you can beat them.